asirigawesha/GNN-tutorial/README.md

 # **Graph Neural Networks - From Zero to Hero**

-This repository contains materials used for the **ICAC 2022 (4th International Conference on Advancements in Computing) Workshop** on **Graph Neural Networks: Theory and Applications**.
+This repository contains materials used for the **International Conference on Advanced Research in Computing (ICARC-2025)** on **Graph Neural Networks - From Zero to Hero**.

 ## 📌 Workshop Overview